jgk98f/OS-Project-3/README.md

 # OS-Project-3
 This project builds upon project 2.
 For further details visit the file "README".
+This project features message passing as a way to tackle the mutual exclusion problem.

 ----------------------------------------------------------------------
 About the Author: